sebasfn9710dev/moodle-mcp-forum-summarizer/README.md

      - `mod_forum_get_discussion_posts`

 7. **Generate a token**:
-   `Site administration → Plugins → Web services → Manage tokens`
+   `Site administration → Server → Web services → Manage tokens`
    - Create a token for the user and service above.
    - Copy this token — you’ll use it in `.env` as `MOODLE_TOKEN`.